facebookarchive/witd/README.md

 # witd

+*Compiling witd yourself is highly experimental and will likely not work.
+Please use the HTTP API or the iOS/Android/Python/Ruby SDKs for non-experimental needs (https://wit.ai/docs).
+This message will be removed once the code gets updated.*

 `witd` is a light executable that makes it easy to use Wit.ai on a wide range of devices.
 It manages client audio recording and communication with Wit.ai.

 ## Why?